The Mind is the Battlefield Nov. 2020

 “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold all things are become new.”
 (2 Cor.
 5:17) “…Christ in you, the hope of glory…” (Col. 1:27b) “And because ye are sons, God hath sent forth the Spirit of his son into your hearts, crying, Abba, Father.”
-(Gal.4:6) Obviously, it is impossible for the “new man” and the “old man” to peacefully coexist; hence the incessant mental tug-of-war.
+(Gal.4:6) It is impossible for the “new man” and the “old man” to peacefully coexist; hence the continuous mental tug-of-war.

 The Mind is the Battlefield

-“Wherefore gird up the loins of your mind…” (1 Peter 1:13) the analogy put forth in this verse provides valuable insight regarding the essential defense of the mind.
-The key word is “loins” which means the vital parts of the body, major organs which were protected in battle.
+“Wherefore gird up the loins of your mind…” (1 Peter 1:13).
+The analogy put forth in this verse provides valuable insight regarding the essential defense of the mind.
+The keyword is “loins,” which means the vital parts of the body, major organs protected in battle.
 A wound in this critical region was almost always fatal.

 Consider the three main spheres of influence (strongholds, imaginations, and thoughts) detailed in the above verses concerning the spiritual battle for the mind:

-Strongholds: Prior to salvation we lived, “according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience…” (Eph.2:2).
-During that time the insidious influence of an ungodly society had thoroughly indoctrinated our way of thinking…conforming us to “this present evil world.”
-Over time, through repeated exposure, thought patterns were formed and a worldview established.
-The Bible refers to these carry over captive areas of the mind, held by the devil and strongly defended, as “strongholds.”
-These well-founded worldly attitudes are contrary to the teachings of the word of God and unless “pulled down” will add much resistance to spiritual growth.
-As new creatures in Christ, we are clearly warned by the word of God, not to be, “conformed to this world” (Rom.12:2).
+Strongholds: Before salvation, we lived, “according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience…” (Eph.2:2).
+During that time, the insidious influence of an ungodly society had thoroughly indoctrinated our way of thinking…conforming us to “this present evil world.”
+Over time, through repeated exposure, thought patterns were formed, and a worldview was established.
+The Bible refers to these carry over captive areas of the mind, held by the devil and vigorously defended, as “strongholds.”
+These well-founded worldly attitudes are contrary to the teachings of God’s word, and unless “pulled down,” will add much resistance to spiritual growth.
+As new creatures in Christ, we are clearly warned by the Word of God not to be “conformed to this world” (Rom.12:2).

-Imaginations: The LORD hates “An heart that devises wicked imaginations…” (Prov.6:18).
-The word “imaginations” is mentioned 6 times in the scriptures and always carries a negative connotation.
+Imaginations: The LORD hates “An heart that devises wicked imaginations…“ (Prov.6:18).
+The word “imaginations” is mentioned six times in the scriptures and always carries a negative connotation.
 Consider (1 Chron.28:9, Prov.
 6:18, Lam.
-3:60-61, Rom.1:21, 2 Cor.10:5).
-Imaginations: The ability to form a mental image of something not actually present to the physical senses…mind pictures.
-Imaginations can be defined as spontaneous thoughts and mental images projected from the sub-conscious; stored thoughts and images which primarily arise from the sinful heart of the “old man.”
-Fantasize… the sensuous free play of man’s sin nature.
+3:60-61, Rom.1:21, 2 Cor.
+10:5).
+Imaginations: The ability to form mental pictures of something not actually present to the physical senses.
+Imaginations can be defined as spontaneous thoughts and mental images projected from the sub-conscious; stored thoughts and images arising from the sinful heart of the “old man”; fantasies, the sensuous free play of man’s sinful nature.

 The first mention of “imagination” “And GOD saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.”
 (Gen.6:5).
 Fallen man is “a transgressor from the womb…” (Isa.48:8), “…for the imagination of man’s heart is evil from his youth…” (Gen.8:21).
 It is vital to the Christian’s spiritual welfare (and usefulness to the Lord) that he or she learns to discern “…refuse the evil and choose the good…” (Isa.7:15).

 Thoughts: “For as he thinketh in his heart, so is he…” (Prov.23:7).
 Every word, every action, begins as a thought.
 “Sow a thought, reap an act, Sow an act reap a habit, Sow a habit reap your character, Sow your character reap your destiny.”
-Whatever rules our minds, governs our lives.
-Our thoughts can sway the whole inner being in one direction or another; they are an accurate reflection of who we really are.
+Charles Reade.
+Whatever rules our minds govern our lives.
+Our thoughts can sway the whole inner being in one direction or another; they are an accurate reflection of who we are.
 That which occupies the mind shapes the heart “for out of the abundance of the heart the mouth speaketh.”
 (Matt.12:34).
 “The language we employ is a sure index to the condition our souls.”
 Pink